jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

         Just (a, as) -> Just (f a, as)
 ```

-As an example, we can easily map the function `toUpper` to our parser for `"h"`.
+As an example, we can easily map the function `toUpper` to our parser for `'h'`.
 ```
 ghci> runParser (toUpper <$> (charParserG 'h')) "hello" Just ('H',"ello")